Frankie Lymon's Tombstone Blues 5: The Wives

 None of the three women in court, all of whom he deceived and betrayed, seemed willing to condemn him.
 "He was honest, completely honest," Elizabeth insisted, "Up to a point."
 She said he didn't mean to hurt her, and blamed his behavior on his addictions.
 "Some drug users, they rob, they steal, and they do everything to sustain that habit."
 Frankie's particular scam, she believed, was getting married.

 "I'm not a person to hold a grudge.
 I feel sorry for him, most of all," echoed Zola.
 She told Span that she never recovered financially from the loss of her home and still feels "cheated."
 Yet she also talked about Lymon's ruptured family, and, again, his drug dependency.
-"If you have any kind of heart at all," she says, "you know that he went through hell."
+"If you have any kind of heart at all," she said, "you know that he went through hell."

 Parts of the above testimony and chronology of events were disputed in court.
 Emira’s attorneys argued that Elizabeth and Frankie separated in mid-1965 and never lived together as man and wife thereafter, invalidating her claim to a common-law marriage.
 They also pointed to the absence of documentation from Mexico as evidence that Zola and Frankie never married at all.
 Elizabeth’s lawyers, on the other hand, maintained her marriage was valid, which meant that neither Zola’s nor Emira’s could have been.